osism/release/docs/check-drift-kolla.md

 - **applied when last carried** — the patch was live through the previous release, so dropping it stopped the behaviour it implemented.
-Remediation is to decide whether that behaviour should be restored, via a patch for the new release or a native equivalent, _before_ removing the key.
-  `kolla_disable_python_deprecation_warnings` is the worked example.
+Remediation is to decide whether that behaviour should be restored, via a patch for the new release or a native equivalent.
+Restoring it clears the finding with no edit to `osism/defaults` at all — the key is consumed at the newest release again, so condition 2 (patch-absent) no longer holds.  `kolla_disable_python_deprecation_warnings` is the worked example, and it went that way: a replacement patch restored the setting for 2026.1's uWSGI services.
+Retiring the behaviour instead does _not_ mean removing the key while an older supported release still applies the patch.
-- **already `.disabled` when last carried** — the key stopped having an effect when the patch was parked, not when it was deleted; deleting it only made the dead key visible.
-Nothing changed at the newest release and the remediation is a plain cleanup.
-The six `grafana_*_paths` / `prometheus_*_paths` keys whose only consumer was `kolla-operations.patch` are this case — the predicted cost of the parking rule in condition 2, landing exactly as expected.
+- **already `.disabled` when last carried** — the key stopped having an effect _at the newest release_ when the patch was parked, not when it was deleted;
+  deleting it only made the dead key visible.
+Nothing changed at the newest release — which is not the same as nothing changing anywhere, and does not make the remediation a plain removal: the key is still live wherever the patch is still applied.
+The six `grafana_*_paths` / `prometheus_*_paths` keys whose only consumer was `kolla-operations.patch` are this case — parked at 2025.1 and 2025.2, still applied at 2024.1 and 2024.2 — the predicted cost of the parking rule in condition 2, landing exactly as expected.

 The split is carried by per-entry `summary` / `remediation` overrides (`DriftEntry.summary`), which is what `report.py` groups on, so the two kinds render as separate blocks.
 A key consumed at that release by both an applied and a parked patch counts as applied, and the applied file is the one named.

+**Each finding names the live release range.** The per-release patch state — applied, parked (`.disabled`) or absent — is the same fact that decides which block a finding lands in, so the plugin has it for every release and prints it:

+    still consumed at 2024.1, 2024.2 (patch active); dead at 2025.1, 2025.2
+    (patch parked) and 2026.1 (patch absent)

+It opens the `Fix:` text rather than sitting only in `found`, because `report.py` renders `found` only for `SHOW_VALUES` plugins — and because `remediation` is part of its grouping key, so keys sharing a range state it once and keys with different ranges split into blocks with the right boundary each.

+**The remediation states a constraint, it does not order an edit.** A key whose patch is still applied at an older supported release must not simply be removed from `all/099-kolla.yml`: that layer is release-independent, so the removal lands at those releases too.
+The text says so, and names a `099` `openstack_version` gate below the boundary — the release after the newest live one, which is not the same as the oldest dead one when a patch was parked and later revived — as the instrument for keeping the key at the older releases only.
+It stops there.
+The check measures where the patch is applied, which settles that a plain removal is wrong but not which instrument replaces it: it has not measured whether the behaviour is being retired (the applied class asks the reader to decide, and the first such finding was resolved by restoring the patch at the newest release instead), whether the key's value can carry an `else` branch, or whether anything outside the patch set still reads the key at the newest release.
+Only a key live at no supported release gets a plain "remove it".

+Gating does not clear the finding — detection is key-name only, so a gated key is still a top-level key — and the closing sentence says so.
+It does not say the finding recurs "until the key is gone": a consumer restored at the newest release clears it with the key still defined, and an allowlist entry added by that reader would go stale as soon as their patch landed.

 **Findings are advisory** (`severity="advisory"`, exit 0) — both blocks — because
 the check tests "consumed", not "functional": a customer kolla config overlay can